plan2net/fake-fal/README.md

 There's the filefill extension from Nicole Cordes.

-Here's the story: I had the idea for fake_fal for quite a while and there was a Fedex Day (a day where we explore new ideas and create cool things in our company) I wanted to create this extension.
+Here's the story: I had the idea for plan2net/fake-fal for quite a while and there was a Fedex Day (a day where we explore new ideas and create cool things in our company) I wanted to create this extension.
 The result after one day of coding was the first working version.

 This was around two weeks after Nicole published her extension.
 I didn't know anything about it.
 A week later a colleague said "Hey, I heard about an extension that sounds like yours!"
 At first I was dissappointed, but gladly there's quite a difference.